smartiniOnGitHub/cloudevent.js/README.md

 JavaScript/Node.js implementation of [CloudEvents](http://cloudevents.io/)

 The purpose of this library is to create instances of CloudEvents in a simple way (with some useful defaults), or in a full way (all attributes).
 Optional, it's possible to validate created instances to be sure they are compliant with the standard.

 Then, created instances can be serialized, for example to be sent (or saved/stored) somewhere.

-Note that many features are exposed directly from the CloudEvent class with standard class instance methods, and even as class static methods (that operates on a given CloudEvent).
+Note that many features are exposed directly by the CloudEvent class with standard class instance methods, and even as class static methods (that operates on a given CloudEvent).

-More features will follow.
+Anyway, to be more future-proof the library now exports a main object, with all features inside (the class for CloudEvent, its Validator class as CloudEventValidator, etc); using destructuring assignment (as seen in code samples) usage will be easier.

 ## Usage